jeremymiller00/Predicting-Success-in-Online-Education/docs/project_plan.md

 ## Basic Research Nov 7-8
+Review literature

 ### Note from reading dataset info:
 Calculating final grades requires making some assumptions about assessment weights - weight of the assessment in %.
 Typically, Exams are treated separately and have the weight 100%; the sum of all other assessments is 100%.
+But we do have the weights!

 B and J presentations should be analyzed separately as they may be different in stucture